the-chenergy/AsianboiisUI/4.1/README.md

 ***
 ## Key Frequency Statistics After a Week of Usage

-I have included a key-logger in this new version of Extraordinary UI (no, it does not record your password; it simply counts the frequency of each key).
-Here is the data on key-releases of each key, which includes all of typing, shortcuts, and function keys.
+I have included a key-logger in this new version of Extraordinary UI (no, it does not record your password; it merely counts the frequency of each key).
+Here is the data on key-releases of each key, including typing, shortcuts, and function key-combos.
 Note that the numbers at the bottom-right corners are percentages. *Also note that "the week of usage" was a week during summer, meaning that I did not do any R-markdown or too much programming.
-I have only written a bit of Java and done a bit of typing tests during majority of the week (including, of course, writing up this report).*
+I have only written a bit of Java and done a few typing tests during the majority of the week (including, of course, writing up this report).*

 ![v4.1 Basic Layout](https://raw.githubusercontent.com/asianboii-chen/AsianboiisUI/master/4.1/4.1_one_week_total_stats.png)